zenaton-samples/new-users-activation-emails/README.md

 # Nurturing A Non-Activated User

-Here is a sample Zenaton project that sends a sequence of emails to a new user if they have not completed the activation (event) within an application.
-This workflow would normally be dispatched when a user registers and would terminate after user activates or after completing the the emails' sequence.
+Here is a sample Zenaton project that sends a sequence of emails to a new user if they have not completed a designated activation 'event' within an application.
+This might be installing something or completing a task or creating their first project.

+A workflow instance would be dispatched for the user when they register and then immediately start a series of 'wait' steps in which the workflow waits for a designated time for the user to complete the activation.
+After each wait, if the event has not been received, the workflow triggers a step that sends an email offering help.

+If the user completes the activation event, then we send a congratulatory email and send an internal slack message to notify the team.

 Note: the task that sends emails is fake but can easily be coded using the API of your preferred email provider.